-- Across many regions of the world, diets are short of or completely lacking in high quality protein, many diets based mainly or entirely on starch such as wheat (developed countries) and maize (developing countries).
-A small amount of high quality protein in the diets can help brain development in infants, mental concentration and muscle development in children.
-The human immune system also needs high quality protein to function efficiently, helping people to have a greater level of natural immunity to disease and crucially to allow an effective natural response to vaccination; - People who are involved in the local production of eggs will benefit, be it as new entrants or through expansion of existing activities.
-Small scale egg production is used successfully to promote the status of women in communities, through the operation of micro businesses, where women gain earning power and enhanced social standing.
-Small scale egg production projects can also be used to encourage a sense of community in refugee situations, where normal community structures and relations have disintegrated; - IEF projects will add value to existing child vaccination programs by helping ensure the target population has sufficient high quality protein in their diet to achieve an effective immune response to vaccination; - IEF projects will help form local and national groups and associations to share information and best practice, which can also be used as a central point for accessing micro-credit funds.
+- Across many regions of the world, diets are short of or completely lacking in high quality protein, many efficiently, helping people to have a greater level of natural immunity to disease and crucially to allow an effective natural response to vaccination; - People who are involved in the local production of eggs will benefit, be it as new entrants or through expansion of existing activities.
+Small scale egg production is used successfully to promote the status of women in communities, through the operation of micro businesses, where women gain earning power of community in refugee situations, where normal community structures and relations have disintegrated; - IEF projects will add value to existing child vaccination programs by helping ensure the target population has sufficient high quality protein in their diet to achieve an effective immune response to vaccination; - IEF projects will help form local and national groups and associations to share information and best practice, which can also be used as a central point for accessing micro-credit funds.